How to Manage Kubernetes with Helm Charts

 When troubleshooting issues with Helm charts, consider the following additional tips:

-• Use the Helm Debug Mode: Use the Helm debug mode by running the command helm debug <chart-name>.
-This will provide detailed information about the chart installation process.
+- Use the Helm Debug Mode: Use the Helm debug mode by running the command

-• Use the Kubernetes Dashboard: Use the Kubernetes dashboard to monitor and troubleshoot your Kubernetes cluster.
+.
+This will provide information about any errors or issues encountered during the chart installation process. - Use the Kubernetes Dashboard: Use the Kubernetes dashboard to monitor and troubleshoot your Kubernetes cluster.

 Conclusion and Key Takeaways